How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 When Repair Might Work

-Minor wind damage without water intrusion sometimes allows for economical repair.
-Straightening fins on the condenser coil, replacing damaged panels, and fixing loose mounting all cost less than full replacement.
-But this assumes no electrical components got wet.
+Minor wind damage without water intrusion sometimes allows economical repair.
+Straightening fins on the condenser coil, replacing damaged panels, and fixing loose mounting all cost less than full replacement—assuming no electrical components got wet.

-Equipment that stayed dry but lost power during the storm might need minor repairs related to power surge damage.
+Equipment that stayed dry but lost power might need minor repairs for power surge damage.
 Replacing a capacitor or control board is straightforward and far cheaper than system replacement.

 The Hidden Costs of Attempted Repairs